Action Corps Weekly Hero 2021

 The POW/MIA flag flying in the breeze

-MIA Update: The Defense POW/MIA Accounting Agency announced three identifications and one burial update for service members who have been missing and unaccounted for from World War II and the Korean War.
+MIA Update: The Defense POW/MIA Accounting Agency announced one burial update for a service member who has been missing and unaccounted for from World War II.

 The VFW is not responsible for third-party content material that may be misleading, incomplete, erroneous, offensive, indecent or otherwise objectionable.